West Highland White Terrier: Health

 An inherited genetic problem that exists in the breed is globoid cell leukodystrophy.
 It is not breed-specific, and can appear in Cairn Terriers and other breeds including Beagles and Pomeranians.
 It is a neurological disease wherein the dog lacks the enzyme galactosylceramidase.
 The symptoms are noticeable as the puppy develops, and can be identified by the age of 30 weeks.
 Affected dogs have tremors, muscle weakness, and trouble walking.
 Symptoms slowly increase until limb paralysis begins to occur.
 Due to it being a hereditary condition, owners should avoid breeding affected animals to eliminate it from the breed.
 Another genetic condition that affects the breed is "white dog shaker syndrome".
 As this condition is most commonly found in Westies and Maltese, the condition was originally thought to be connected to the genes for white coats, but the same condition has since been found in other non-white breeds including the Yorkshire Terrier and the Dachshund.
 The condition typically develops over one to three days, resulting in tremors of the head and limbs, ataxia, and hypermetria.
 Affected males and females can be affected for different lengths of time, with symptoms in females lasting between four and six weeks, while males can be affected the rest of their lives.

 Other less common conditions which appear in the breed include hydroxyglutaric aciduria, which is where elevated levels of Alpha-Hydroxyglutaric acid are in the dog's urine, blood plasma, and spinal fluid.
 It can cause seizures, muscle stiffness, and ataxia, but is more commonly found in Staffordshire Bull Terriers.
 A degeneration of the hip joint, known as Legg–Calvé–Perthes syndrome, also occurs in the breed.
 However, the chances of this condition occurring are much higher in some other breeds, such as the Australian Shepherd and the Miniature Pincher.
 The breed is also one of the least likely to be affected by a luxating patella, where the knee cap slips out of place.
+The breed is predisposed to atopic dermatitis.

+Hyperplastic dermatosis of the West Highland White Terrier, also known as epidermal dysplasia or colloquially Armadillo Westie Syndrome, is an uncommon condition exclusively identified in the Westie.
+It is a severe chronic hyperplastic dermatological disease that is similar to seborrhoeic dermatitis and primary seborrhoea.
+Due to the fact that it is identified only in Westies, and evidence of familial involvement, it is believed to be an inherited trait.
+Malassezia infection is associated with the onset or worsening of symptoms.
+Symptoms involve generalised and serious patches of alopecia, erythema, lichenification, hyperpigmentation, malodor, otitis externa, and pruritus.

+A 2021 British study looking at clinical records found predispositions to chronic hepatitis and hepatocellular death, caused by either toxins or acute liver failure; compared to other dogs, Westies are 3.23 times more likely to contract chronic hepatitis and 3.87 times more likely to contract hepatocellular death.
+Copper storage diseases which affect the breed can result in chronic hepatitis.